cordova-rtc/cordova-plugin-iosrtc/README.md

 **R:** In modern versions of Android the *WebView* component is based on the Chromium open source project which already includes WebRTC ([more info](https://developer.chrome.com/multidevice/webview/overview)).
 For older versions of Android the [CrossWalk](https://crosswalk-project.org) project provides new *WebView* versions with WebRTC support as well.

+**Q:** What about [HTML5 video events](https://developer.mozilla.org/en-US/docs/Web/Guide/Events/Media_events)?
+Can I rely on `video.oncanplay`?

+**R:** I see what you mean.
+As there is no real video attached to the `<video>` element, media events are artificially emitted by the plugin.
+The following events are emitted when the `MediaStream` attached to a video element is ready to render video: `onloadedmetadata`, `onloadeddata`, `oncanplay`, `oncanplaythrough`.
+So yes, you can rely on them.

 ## Documentation